crunchydosa123/ProjectKaarigar/README.md

 # ALERT: FALL BACK DEMO WEBSITE LINK(PLEASE USE THIS LINK FOR TESTING FRONTEND INCASE THE ONES IN PPT DONT WORK BECAUSE OF DOMAIN ERROR OF GCP)

 https://frontend-new-557742533869.asia-south1.run.app/
+# Please use guest account on the website on pc, non incognito mode for this app to work for the time being.